-These Bacon and Egg Breakfast Enchiladas with Easy Cheese Sauce are topped with fresh tomato, cilantro, green onions, and avocado – a great dish for any meal!
+These Breakfast Enchiladas are filled with Bacon, Egg are covered in a Cheese Sauce and are topped with fresh tomato, cilantro, green onions, and avocado – a great dish for any meal!

 So, Octavian’s big boy room makeover has officially spiraled out of control.
 I am obsessed.
 OBSESSED!
 I can’t stop adding more and more and more big and small details.
 And, thanks to Pinterest and all you super talented DIYer’s out there, I am fixated on filling his room with pillows.
 Since pillows sell for SO MUCH MONEY (especially all those cute kid ones), my Pinterest clouded brain decided over the weekend that, “I”ll just buy the fabric and ask my MIL to make the pillows (and rug, and banners and chair covers) for me”.